pma/amqp/README.md

 Elixir will start `amqp` automatically if you use Elixir 1.6+.

-If that's not the case (use `Application.started_applications/0` to check), try adding `:amqp` to `applications` or `extra_applications` in your `mix.exs`, or call `Application.ensure_started(:amqp)` at the start.
+If that is not the case (use `Application.started_applications/0` to check), try adding `:amqp` to `applications` or `extra_applications` in your `mix.exs`, or call `Application.ensure_started(:amqp)` at the start.

-After you're done, run `mix deps.get` in your shell to fetch and compile AMQP.
+After that, run `mix deps.get` in your shell to fetch and compile AMQP.
 Then start an interactive Elixir shell with `iex -S mix`.

 ```elixir